jingweimo/academic-kickstart/content/post/M2MChannel/index.md

 ---
 title: I was recently on the MarketToMarket channel to talk about research on automated asparagus harvesters and mobile machine vision for blueberries.
-Check out the YouTube video at https://youtu.be/3CK_osDhd-A?si=2uBnRoDIzQISyssK
-subtitle:
+subtitle: Check out the talk from the YouTube video at https://youtu.be/3CK_osDhd-A?si=2uBnRoDIzQISyssK

 # Summary for listings and search engines
 summary: